ScottPolhemus/modular/README.md

 ### SCSS

 The main SCSS stylesheets are located in `styles/src/`.
 There is a `main.scss` file which includes global partials as well as any module styles.
 For module-specific styles, you can create a stylesheet in the module folder and `@import` it using just the module name.
-The Grunt SASS task config (`tasks/options/sass.js`) includes a function to add all of the module directories to SASS's import paths automatically.
-It's also configured to add source maps when running from the `grunt dev` task.
+The Gulp SASS task config (`tasks/sass.js`) includes a function to add all of the module directories to SASS's import paths automatically.
+It's also configured to add source maps when running from the `gulp dev` task.

 ### JS

 The main script is located at `scripts/src/main.js`.
 The starter script includes a single function called on load, which checks the page for modules with a `data-module-name` attribute.
 This attribute is used in the template to indicate if a module includes an accompanying JS file, and should be set to the same name as the module folder and script file.

-For each JS-enabled module, the script is included using Browserify (which is configured to alias the module folders using Grunt in `tasks/options/browserify.js`).
+For each JS-enabled module, the script is included using Browserify (which is configured to expose the module scripts using Gulp in `tasks/browserify.js`).
 Module scripts are expected to export a function (using CommonJS syntax) which takes the module's DOM element as its first parameter.
 An example of this can be seen in the `carousel` starter module, which includes a script to initialize the "Flickity" slider plugin on the calling element.